refinedev/refine/documentation/docs/faq.md

-## How I can override spesific function of Data Providers?
+## How I can override specific function of Data Providers?

 In some cases, you may need to override functions of Refine data providers.
 The simplest way to do this is to use the [Spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax)